SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ![](img/smarttown-event-view.jpg)

-Positive
+> aside positive
-: Few pointers on the implementation of the microservices in this workshop
+> Few pointers on the implementation of the microservices in this workshop
-* Temperature Sensor data generator
+> * Temperature Sensor data generator
-  * A simulator program (microservice) will be used to generate temperature reading
+>  * A simulator program (microservice) will be used to generate temperature reading
-  * The simulation algorithm would use the current CPU load as a seed to generate temperature readings to cover wider temperature ranges
+>   * The simulation algorithm would use the current CPU load as a seed to generate temperature readings to cover wider temperature ranges
-  * CPU load shall be manipulated with the use of utilities like __stress_ or others to increase the CPU load, in turn increase the temperature readings
+>   * CPU load shall be manipulated with the use of utilities like __stress_ or others to increase the CPU load, in turn increase the temperature readings
-* Alerts Generator
+> * Alerts Generator
-  * With the intent to generate alerts with priority types as
+>   * With the intent to generate alerts with priority types as
-    * <= 60 - No alert required
+>     * <= 60 - No alert required
-    * 60 < Temperature <= 70 - Low Priority Alert
+>     * 60 < Temperature <= 70 - Low Priority Alert
-    * 70 < Temperature <= 80 - Medium Priority Alert
+>     * 70 < Temperature <= 80 - Medium Priority Alert
-    * Temperature > 80 - High Priority Alert
+>     * Temperature > 80 - High Priority Alert
-* The scope of __Analytics__ in this workshop is limited to plotting the alert on a map.
+> * The scope of __Analytics__ in this workshop is limited to plotting the alert on a map.

 ### References: